AESTHETICS FOLLOW PROCESS

 - Crafts; Carving Wood + Cast Iron

-- Produced exclusively for Emma Scully Gallery
+- Commissioned Exclusively for Emma Scully Gallery NYC

 - Photo courtesy of Chris Mottalini - Tellurico’s Archive

 - CARVED WOOD MOULD -

 3D SKETCH WOOD CARVED MOULD CAST IRON FINAL PIECE